Canadian House of Commons Special Committee on Electoral Reform: Report

 The committee adopted its final report, Strengthening Democracy in Canada: Principles, Process and Public Engagement for Electoral Reform, on November 28, 2016.
 The report was presented to the House of Commons on December 1, 2016.
-Among the twelve recommendations made by the committee was that a form of proportional representation be implemented and that a national referendum be held on the issue.
+The twelfth recommendation of thirteen was that a referendum should be held, with both the current voting system and a proposed proportional electoral system on the ballot.
 The government would design the system with the goal of any proposed system scoring a 5 or less on the Gallagher index but preserve local representation by avoiding party-list proportional representation systems, and the committee recommended that the design of the proposed system be finalized and shared with Canadians before any referendum campaign is conducted.

 The report also included recommendations against implementing online voting and mandatory voting and recommended exploring the use of other technologies in the voting process to improve accessibility, especially for persons with disabilities and segments of the population which have historically been disenfranchised.
 The report considers the option Instant-runoff voting (Alternative Vote in Single-Member Constituencies), but does not recommend it.